-All in all, the extensive literature search conducted in this review underlines that no less than 550 instances of plant-weevils species-species BSPM interactions have been recorded to date or suggested based on the marked trend of PNC for brood pollination (Table 1; see Table S1 for details).
-Overall, BSPM with weevils has been demonstrated experimentally in 12 of the 22 plant families involved in this mutualistic system, with the remaining 10 families suggested based on PNC of weevil genera and/or adaptations of floral structures to cantharophily.
+All in all, the extensive literature search conducted in this review underlines that no less than 600 instances of plant-weevils species-species BSPM interactions have been recorded to date or suggested based on the marked trend of PNC for brood pollination (Table 1; see Table S1 and Appendix 1 for details).
+Overall, BSPM with weevils has been demonstrated experimentally in 12 of the 22 plant families involved in this mutualistic system, with the remaining 10 families suggested based on both PNC of weevil genera and traits of floral structures associated with cantharophily.
 Representatives of all major plant lineages, gymnosperms, monocots and dicots, are engaged in BSPM with weevils; collectively representing ca. 250 species belonging to 72 genera (Figure 1) associated with about 300 species of weevils.
-In this regard, weevils are by far the most ecologically successful group of insects engaged in BSPM relationships with the plant kingdom.
-Our review shows that weevil-based BSPM has emerged several times independently and is currently present in all tropical regions (Figure 2), with plants involved in these relationships typically belonging to groups considered to be ancient lineages (Pant 1987; Franz 2004; Saunders 2012; Baker & Couvreur 2013).
+In this regard, weevils are by far the most ecologically successful group of insects engaged in BSPM interactions with the plant kingdom.
+Our review shows that weevil-based BSPM has emerged several times independently with plants involved in these interactions typically belonging to groups considered to be ancient lineages (Pant 1987; Franz 2004; Saunders 2020; Baker & Couvreur 2013).
+We also show that this type of interaction is currently predominantly found in tropical and subtropical regions of the eastern and western hemisphere, with only a few cases under Mediterranean climates (Figure 2).